 Body paragraph 1- Explain and support the advantages of having a car-free day.

-Body Paragraph-2 Explain and Support the disadvantages of having a car-free day.
+Body Paragraph-2: Explain and support the disadvantages of having a car-free day.

-Conclusion paragraph- Re-state the merits and demerits and end with generalised observations.
+Conclusion paragraph- Restate the merits and demerits and end with generalised observations.

 A clear position and clear structure mean your essay is easier to mark, which should mean a higher score.